gohugoio/hugo/content/getting-started/basic-usage.md

 ## Testing Installation with Hugo Help

-Once you have [installed Hugo][install], make sure it is in your `PATH` (or provide a path to it).
+Once you have [installed Hugo][install], make sure it is in your `PATH`.
 You can test that Hugo has been installed correctly via the `help` command:

 ```bash
 hugo help